hcoco1/Career-Simulation-2/steps/anboarding.md

 - Write a PowerShell script that gives a list of all running services and puts it in a file named running_services.txt.

-Runbook
-Damen would like you to write a runbook documenting your process for setting up a machine for new hires.
+**Damen** would like you to write a runbook documenting your process for setting up a machine for new hires.
 Your runbook should include the following:

 - Introduction of what steps the runbook achieves
 - Procedure on how to complete steps, with visuals